rushakh/ExpenseTrackerLibrary/README.md

 It should also ideally contain a configurable import system (format) to be able to add previously recorded expenses (e.g., from a text file).

+It is made with .NET 9 and Microsoft SQLite package.

 It is mostly done and I'll at most add some methods to make queries easier or to make minor changes.

 I've also added unit tests.